NaoiseGaffney/BookRepository/README.md

 * Admin Page with:
 	* User Management table, User, Full Name, Active, E-mail.
 		* User modal to update user details, set user to active/inactive, and permanently deleter the user/reader and associated books (RUD in User CRUD).
-		* Load Genres via the drop-down menu in case the genres collection wasn't created by the first access to the Landind Page or was accidentally deleted  (C in Book Genre CRUD).
+		* Load Genres via the drop-down menu in case the genres collection wasn't created by the first access to the Landing Page or was accidentally deleted  (C in Book Genre CRUD).
 		* Load Books via the drop-down menu to load a sample of 28 books to populate the Book Repository and use for testing purposes (C in Book CRUD).
 		* List Genres, to view the 32 genres and their description.
 Future feature to add, update, and delete genres here (R in Book Genre CRUD).
 		* Book Repository Statistics via the drop-down menu to vie the number of users, number of books, and number of books in each genre (R in Statistics CRUD).